drench/phecma/README.markdown

     % sudo gem install racc

-Though you don't need a PHP installation to run the compliler, you need one to run the code it spits out (and the tests I haven't written yet).
+Though you don't need a PHP installation to run the compliler, you need one to run the code it spits out.
+That should be obvious, right?

 Phecma's compiler and supporting libraries lean heavily on anonymous functions, and these did not appear in PHP until 5.3.0.
 I'm using PHP 5.3.2.
 Think you can get it to work on PHP < 5.3 ?